Umuzi-org/tech-department/content/topics/data-sci-specific/intro-to-jupyter-notebook/_index.md

 ## Assignment

-Complete the Nobel Prize Winner assignment and upload it to Github.
-(You will need to create a Github account if you do not already have one.)
+Complete the (Nobel Prize Winner assignment)[http://somewhere.nice] and upload it to Github.
+You will need to create a Github account if you do not already have one.
-The assignment will be given to you separately.

 You may want to go through DataCamp's [Python Programming](https://www.datacamp.com/tracks/python-programming) track to get the basic skills you will need to complete the assignment.